Lettings agents: regulation and consumer protection

-In recent years the profession has found itself subject to increased scrutiny, largely because of the rapid growth of the private rented sector, which accounts for 4.45 million households.
+In recent years the profession has found itself subject to increased scrutiny, largely because of the rapid growth of the private rented sector, which accounts for 19% of households.
 Private renting is now the second largest tenure in England, and lettings agents’ central involvement in private sector renting and their influence in shaping the housing market has led to calls for greater regulation of the profession.
 This section explains how regulation affects lettings agents.

 This section is maintained by Sarah Cummins of Anthony Gold Solicitors.

 Business Protection from Misleading Marketing Regulations 2008 (BPRs)

 Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013

 The Client Money Protection Schemes for Property Agents (Requirement to Belong to a Scheme etc.) Regulations 2019